DASPRiD/dasprids.de/site/posts/2008-08-22-getting-a-password-hidden-from-stdin-with-php-cli.md

 ---
 title: Getting a password hidden from STDIN with PHP-CLI
 date: 2008-08-22 23:03:28 +0200
-tags: [PHP, Console]
+tags: [PHP]
 ---

 Today a friend asked me if it is possible to get a password with PHP-CLI, without the usual output of STDIN.
 I was kinda sure that there must be some way, and so I tried a bit around.
-I quickly found out, that there was no native PHP way, just a halfy working one with non-blocking STDIN, but not really what I expected.
+I quickly found out, that there was no native PHP way, just a partly working one with non-blocking STDIN, but not really what I expected.
 So I searched a bit on the internet, and found a way, how to catch single characters on the shell.
 With this knowledge I was able to create a tiny function, which can both output nothing while entering the password as well as character replacing stars.
 For those of you who are interested in this piece of code, here it is:

-**Note: This works on *nix systems only!**
+**Note: This works on \*nix systems only!**

 ```php
 <?php